Resilient Monitoring in Heterogeneous Multi-robot Systems through Network Reconfiguration: Application

-Finally, the ground robots can execute $5$ different types of measurement, such that each measurement is a linear combination of the components of the state of a single quadrotor.
+In order to execute the monitoring task, the ground robots can execute $5$ different types of measurement, such that each measurement is a linear combination of the components of the state of a single quadrotor.
 For this, we define the following reduced measurement matrices

 Considering that the same type of measurement is repeated for each quadrotor, we match the formulation discussed in~\autoref{subsec:monitoringTask} by defining the suite of sensors available to the robots in term of the set of resources $[r] = \{r_1,\dots,r_5\}$, where